badola/blog/cpp/if_you_see_cut_paste.md

 > A programmer without rotate is like a handyman without a screwdriver.
 > It is quite surprising how few people know about rotate and how few know why and how to use it.
 >
-> -- Alexander Stepanov (http://stepanovpapers.com/notes.pdf, Lecture 19.
+> Alexander Stepanov (http://stepanovpapers.com/notes.pdf, Lecture 19.
 Rotate)

+> Reverse, rotate and random shuffle are the most important examples of index-based permutations, that is, permutations that rearrange a sequence according to the original position of the elements without any consideration for their values.
+>
+> Alexander Stepanov (http://stepanovpapers.com/notes.pdf, Lecture 20.
+Partition)

+In this article we would try to bring

 The one-liner to remember `std::rotate` is :
 > If you see cut-paste, it is std::rotate.